QuickSpot/walter-documentation/walter-modem/arduino_esp-idf/reference/bluecherry.md

 <!-- tabs:end -->

+#### Returns

+`bool`
+True on success, False otherwise.

+---

 ### `blueCherrySync`

 Send accumulated MQTT messages and poll for incoming data.

-This function will send all accumulated MQTT publish messages to the BlueCherry cloud server, and ask the server for an acknowledgement and for the new incoming MQTT messages since the last blueCherrySync call.
+This function sends all accumulated MQTT publish messages to the BlueCherry cloud server, requests an acknowledgement from the server, and retrieves any new incoming MQTT messages that have arrived since the last blueCherrySync call.

 > [!WARNING]
-> Even if nothing was enqueued for publish, this call must frequently be executed if Walter is subscribed to one or more MQTT topics or has enabled BlueCherry OTA updates.
+> Even if nothing was enqueued for publish,
+> this call must frequently be executed if Walter is subscribed to one or more MQTT topics or has enabled BlueCherry OTA updates.

 > [!NOTE]
 > A response might not fit in a single datagram response.